sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kf5-kconfigwidgets</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : KDE Frameworks 5 Tier 3 addon for creating configuration dialogs
+Short desc    : KDE Frameworks 5 Tier 3 addon for creating configuration dialogs
 URL          : https://invent.kde.org/frameworks/kconfigwidgets
-Лицензия     : GPLv2+ and LGPLv2+ and MIT
+License      : GPLv2+ and LGPLv2+ and MIT
-Описание     : KConfigWidgets provides easy-to-use classes to create configuration dialogs, as
+Descript     : KConfigWidgets provides easy-to-use classes to create configuration dialogs, as
              : well as a set of widgets which uses KConfig to store their settings.
 ```